AmericaTravelUnited States

 Pensacola, Florida

 There are tons of restaurants within walking distance and surrounding the beach area.
 Native Cafe is a local favorite breakfast spot – the perfect way to start your beach day!
+There’s plenty of free parking at Pensacola Beach and public restrooms.
+Admission to the beach is free, but the pier charges a fee of $2.25.

 If you are a nature lover, keep your eye out for sea turtles, barracuda, small sharks and plenty of schools of fish.
 Snorkeling, kayaking, and paddle boarding are popular activities around here.